 Do not spend the best part of the day, when you are fresh, completing chores.
 When you turn to your serious work, your energy will have dropped and it’ll be harder to focus.
 Goethe said ‘Things which matter most must never be at the mercy of things which matter least.’

 It takes time to create something remarkable—a novel, a design, a software application or a revolutionary new company.
 It will never seem as urgent as the pestering electronic media we are swamped with.
 The thing that is most important is often the most quiet.

 Rod Judkins MA RCA is an artist, writer, and professional public speaker, delivering lectures and workshops that explain the creative process and help individuals and businesses to be more inspired in their lives and work.
-He is author of the bestseller, Change Your Mind: 57 Ways to Unlock Your Creative Self.
+He is author of the bestsellers, The Art of Creative Thinking, and Change Your Mind: 57 Ways to Unlock Your Creative Self.

 Copyright Rod Judkins 2013